 Some communities offer telehealth services in their schools.
 These programs have tools for the school nurse to have a video visit with a doctor or nurse practitioner to diagnose and treat issues like ear infections, strep throat, sprained ankles, and common colds.
 Parents can be included on the visit as well.
 These virtual visits help the school nurse know when children need to be seen in person by their pediatrician or in the emergency room.

 This type of telehealth is being used more often as a way to see your pediatrician for certain exams that don't require an in-person visit.
 You can use your own device such as a smartphone, tablet or computer to connect to your pediatrician to diagnose and treat common, non-urgent conditions.
 There are many companies that offer these services, but not all of them are certified in pediatrics.
 Ask your pediatrician's office if they offer telehealth services.

 How does a video visit work?

-During a video visit, your child's doctor can see your child ask you about your child's symptoms, just like in a face-to-face visit.
+During a video visit, the doctor can see your child and ask you about their symptoms, just like in a face-to-face visit.
 Your child can be examined via video, using tools such as:

 Smartphones, tablets and computers.
 Any device with a camera and internet or WiFi connection can be used for telehealth.
 Hospitals and schools usually have high-quality cameras to ensure the most accurate exam.
 For home-based telehealth, you can use the camera on your own device.